BazaarDog/bazaar-dog-search/README.md

 ### Bootstrapping

 A management command is provided to bootstrap a node.
-It uses a list of peers stored in [custom.py](custom.py) in the variable `the_champions_of_decentralized_commerce`.
+It uses a list of peers stored in [bootstrap/known_nodes.py](bootstrap/known_nodes.py) in the variable `good_nodes`.

 It can be run from the project directory in the python virtual environment a management command: